angelalien/VRDL-HW1/README.md

 ```inference
 python inference.py --model model_resnext.pkl
 ```
-> The model file is put in the same level of python program file.
+> Put the model file in the same level of python program file.